Get the FREE one-click dictionary software for Windows

 1. A technical name for the bread used in the service of Mass or Holy Communion

-Type of: adult, army, being, bread, breadstuff, computer, computing device, computing machine, concourse, data processor, electronic computer, entertain, entertainer, ground forces, grownup, information processing system, multitude, organisation [Brit], organism, organization, patron, receiver, recipient, regular army, staff of life, throng
+Type of: actor, army, being, bread, breadstuff, computer, computing device, computing machine, concourse, data processor, doer, electronic computer, entertain, entertainer, ground forces, information processing system, multitude, org [informal], organisation [Brit], organism, organization, patron, receiver, recipient, regular army, staff of life, throng, worker

 Antonym: parasite